rimutaka/posts/db-clustering/database-diff-visualisation.md

 ![reporting example](reporting-compared.png)

 The correlation between all *REPORTING_...* DBs was quite high, but so was their code divergence.
 For example REPORTING and REPORTING_ROx have 19 objects with the same names, but different TSQL code.
-The other *REPORTING_...* DBs share approximately 1/2 of its object names with *REPORTING*, but 20% of them have differences in the source code.
-Some of the differences are there by design, but most of them can be merged onto a single code base.
+The other *REPORTING_...* DBs share approximately 1/2 of their object names with *REPORTING*, but 20% of them have differences in the source code.
+Some of the differences are there by design, but after a closer inspection we concluded that most of them can be merged onto a single code base.

 ## Similarity matrix
 The similarity and divergence between DBs can be visualised in an MS Excel matrix.
 This example uses a pivot table with conditional formatting.
 It takes only a couple of minutes to make.